HB-2175

 Plain Language

-Suppliers are prohibited from using chatbots as advertising channels in two ways: (1) the chatbot itself may not advertise specific products or services during a conversation with a consumer, and (2) the supplier may not use consumer input to target, select, or customize advertisements presented to the consumer — with one narrow exception for advertising the chatbot product itself.
-The provision explicitly preserves the chatbot's ability to recommend that a consumer seek counseling, therapy, or other assistance from a mental health professional.
-This effectively bans behavioral advertising and in-conversation product placement within covered chatbots.
+Suppliers are prohibited from using chatbot conversations to serve advertisements for specific products or services to consumers.
+They also may not use consumer input to target, select, or customize advertisements — with one exception: advertising for the chatbot itself.
+This is a broad ban on in-conversation advertising and consumer-input-driven ad targeting.
+Importantly, the chatbot may still recommend that a consumer seek counseling, therapy, or other assistance from a mental health professional — that is not considered prohibited advertising.

 Statutory Text